Current Trends in Enterprise Mobility Technology

 MEAP Market Trends

-- Consumerization of IT and the growing adoption of consumer applications have raised awareness among organizations to deploy applications to internal employees, partners, and consumer-facing customers at an accelerated pace and with expanded design with improved user interfaces.
+- Consumerization of IT and the growing adoption of consumer applications have raised awareness among organizations to deploy applications to internal employees, partners, and consumer-facing customers at an accelerated pace and with an expanded design with improved user interfaces.

 - Cloud-based computing provides customers an opportunity to deploy MEAP solutions more rapidly, without the large up-front cost barrier, yet creates a solution that is scalable for future expansion.